-The Korean peninsula is located in Northeast Asia.
-It is surrounded by the ocean on three sides, giving Korea its unique geographical feature.
-With Seoul as its capital city, the mainland is roughly 1,030 km long and 175 km wide at its narrowest point.
-Korea's total land area is 100,033 ㎢, neighboring Japan to the east, China to the west, and sharing the northern border with Democratic People's Republic of Korea (North Korea).
+The Korean peninsula, roughly 1,030 km long and 175 km wide at its narrowest point, is located in Northeast Asia.
+With Seoul as its capital city, Korea's total land area is 100,033 ㎢.
+Korea's neighbors include Japan to the east, China to the west, and Democratic People's Republic of Korea (North Korea) across the northern border.

 National Symbols of Korea

 Taegeukgi: The current design of Taegeukgi was finalized in October of 1949.
 It symbolizes the principles of the yin and yang in oriental philosophy.
 The circle in the center is divided into two equal parts, where the upper red responds to the positive cosmic forces of the yang; conversely, the lower blue section represents the negative cosmic forces of the yin.
 The flag's background is white, representing peace and purity valued by the people of Korea.
 The circle is surrounded by four trigrams, one in each corner, characterizing continual movement, balance and harmony.

 Mugunghwa: The national flower of Korea is mugunghwa, or rose of Sharon, which comes into bloom from July to October every year.
 Profusion of mugunghwa blossoms gracefully decorate the entire nation during blooming season, providing a view that has been loved by Koreans for many years.
 The flower’s symbolic significance stems from the Korean word mugung, which means immortality.

 - National Anthem